maeager/Agilent2Dicom/README.md

 [vnmr1@vnmrj1 s_2014062002]$ fdf2dicom
 ```

-An updated GUI, *Agilent2DicomAppQt*, now uses PyQt4 and enables more
+An updated GUI (version 2), *Agilent2DicomAppQt*, uses PyQt4 and enables more
 features including FID filtering and double-resolution conversion.
 With the Agilent2Dicom path included in the PATH variable, the GUI can
 be loaded from the terminal from any folder: